The Jan. 14 Democratic debate in Des Moines, Iowa. Photo: Scott Olson/Getty Images

 Eight 2020 Democratic candidates penned essays for the Brennan Center's collection, "Ending Mass Incarceration: Ideas from Today's Leaders," highlighting their personal priorities to tackle an issue with a history of bipartisan support.

 The big picture: Most candidates are showing a united front on legalizing marijuana, limiting mass incarceration, and easing formerly incarcerated people back into society.
-Other candidates are taking a single-issue approach, like Sen. Kirsten Gillibrand's focus on incarcerated women and former HUD Secretary Julián Castro's vision for federal housing.
+Other candidates are taking a single-issue approach, like former HUD Secretary Julián Castro's vision for federal housing.

-Sen. Kamala Harris (D-Calif.) says prosecutors should "shift success measures" to "reducing unnecessary imprisonment, reducing racial disparities, and lowering recidivism rates" to help reduce mass incarceration.
+- Harris has said prosecutors should "shift success measures" to "reducing unnecessary imprisonment, reducing racial disparities, and lowering recidivism rates" to help reduce mass incarceration.
 She also advocates for increased funds for public defenders and extending the constitutional right to counsel to civil cases related to housing, health care and domestic violence.

 - Yes, but: As California's former attorney general, Harris faced criticism for promoting policies like a truancy law that jailed parents whose children skipped school, among other tough-on-crime policies.
 She recently said she regrets the "unintended consequences" of the 2010 law.